 Sometimes keto carnivores will even consume high-fiber vegetables such as spinach or kale.
 Besides, a low-carb fruit is allowed, the avocado.

 Furthermore, unsweetened almond milk is allowed in the process.
-Since cow’s milk spikes blood sugar tremendously, this is a smart move.
+This is a smart move since cow’s milk spikes blood sugar tremendously.

-Although these options are sugar-free, they do affect insulin levels (Tey et al. 201717).
+Although these options are sugar-free, they affect insulin levels (Tey et al. 201717).

 Carnivore Diet Food List